mzhang0808/Climb-App/README.md

 ## Known Problems

-- On the frontend, the JSON response is not formatted properly, so all scores are only shown as a string
+- On the frontend's /log/scores webpage, the JSON response is not formatted properly, so all scores are only shown as a string in the table
+- On the frontend, there have been glitches in remembering whether the user is logged in or not.

 ## Contributing